It’s a battle on par with Star Trek vs. Star Wars. Lord of the Rings vs. Game of Thrones. Slytherin vs. Gryffindor.

 Update with a comment from a reader – thanks!
 “If using a file opened from the OneDrive folder, you get real-time updates of a single file, with visual indicators of other co-editors, just like Google Sheets, for multiple collaborators.
 Try it out, it works well.
 Also, I can use Excel on my Android device to open the Excel file through the OneDrive app to edit the Excel file, just like Google Sheets.
 Same capability.
 Works great with multiple people in real time coauthoring, too.”

 You want your budget files to be safe.
-Luckily, both programs offer pretty good solutions to keeping your budget safe.
+Luckily, both programs offer pretty good solutions to keep your budget safe.

 Because Google Sheets stores files exclusively in the cloud, you can bet it’ll be a lot harder to lose your files.
 After all, if the cloud falls, you’ve probably got bigger problems than just your budget to worry about.